mthielvoldt/mthielvoldt.github.io/projects/aqua-volta.md

 # [{{$frontmatter.title}}][1]

 ![beach](/images/aqua-volta/beach-crop.jpg){style="float: center"}
-I started kiteboarding in 2002, and since then I found myself in many situations where I was on the wafer after dark and either needed to locate my equipment or see my surroundings.
+I started kiteboarding in 2002, and since then I found myself in many situations where I was on the water after dark and either needed to locate my equipment or see my surroundings.
 In 2016, I co-founded AquaVolta with Kim Harrison, another kiteboarding enthusiast, in order to make waterproof electronic lighting products for watersports.

 ![driftwood](/images/aqua-volta/driftwood.jpg){style="float: right; margin-left: 1em"}